1915 Copa del Rey final

-The 1915 Copa del Rey Final was the 15th final of the Spanish cup competition, the Copa del Rey.
+The 1915 Copa del Rey final was the 15th final of the Spanish cup competition, the Copa del Rey.
 The final was played at Estadio de Amute in Irun on 2 May 1915.
 The match was won by Athletic Bilbao, who beat RCD Español 5–0.
-The star of the match was Bilbao's Pichichi, who scored a hat-trick to help his side clutch a 5–0 win.
+The star of the match was Athletic's Pichichi, who scored a hat-trick to help his side clutch a 5–0 win.